 They would be below the level of fees which would be incurred with external providers such as the freight forwarder.
 However, this may be illusory as there would be other internal costs.

 Traders will need to incur expenditure in training of personnel to undertake customs declarations.
-Traders may need to have more than one person available so that declarations could be done while they were absent or outside their working hours.
+Revenue / HMRC expect tradeers to be avialable to deal with queries which will usualy be made shortly before the ferry arrives.
+Traders may need to have more than one person available so that declarations could be done and queries can be answered, while they were absent or outside their working hours.
 Traders may not have quality assurance in relation to how traders’ own personnel undertakes declarations and they may make mistakes until they are experienced.
 The mistakes may be expensive.

 Traders cannot avoid a lot and possibly most of the costs incurred with the carrier in relation to customs.
 The carrier will still have obligations to make a manifest and will remain responsible for some of traders’ information in relation to exit and entry summary declarations.
 They may doublecheck/correct traders’ homework and charge for it.